Grading and academic system at UiT

 The workload of each course is based on an estimate of the total time required for completing studies and exams (lectures, seminars, readings, individual preparation etc.).
 There is no exact national or institutional standard for measuring of workload.
 Workload estimates are based on custom and tradition within each academic field.

-The one-tier Master's degree is obtained after five years of study and has a full-time equivalent workload of 300 credits.
-An important part of this degree is independent research work equivalent to 30-60 credits.
+The one-tier Master's degree at UiT is awarded after five years of full-time study (300 ECTS).
+An important part of this degree is independent research work equivalent to 30-60 ECTS.

 Various professional qualifications are awarded.
 These programmes/degrees are of 4-6 years' duration and cover both regulated and non-regulated professions.

 A number of assessment methods are in use at UiT, the most common of which are written examinations, oral examinations, portfolio assessments, home examinations/assignments and joint project papers written in collaboration with fellow students.

 The written and oral examinationss set at the university last from one to eight hours.
 The different assignments and papers to take home vary from a work period of a couple of days to a whole semester.
 The course lecturer will provide supervision during the work period.